maixnor/wu-quartz/content/Functions with many Variables.md

 $y(x) + x * y'(x) = 0$
 $xy' = -y$
 $y' = \frac{-y}{x}$
-#todo understand this stuff exactly

 ### Not so simple this time
 $y^3 + 3x^2y = 13$
 $y(x)^3 + 3x^2*y(x) = 13$
 $3*y(x)^2*y'(x) + 3x^2*y'(x) + 6x*y(x) = 0$
-#todo get this part
 $y' = \frac{-2xy}{x^2+y^2}$
 division by 0 issue:
 only if $x^2 + y^2 = 0$ ... only if $x$ and $y$ are 0.
 -> when plugging into the given function it does not equal 13 -> it's okay